Bert Richardson (judge)

-Robert Carl "Bert" Richardson (born 1956), is an American judge on the Texas Court of Criminal Appeals, to which he was elected in 2014.
+Robert Carl "Bert" Richardson (born 1956) is an American lawyer who has been a judge of the Texas Court of Criminal Appeals since 2015.

 Early life

 Born in San Antonio, Richardson's father was a United States Air Force fighter pilot, and the family moved frequently, living for periods in Argentina and in Europe.
 Richardson graduated from Judson High School in Converse, Texas, and received a B.A. from Brigham Young University, followed by a J.D. degree from St. Mary's University School of Law in San Antonio.

 Legal work

 Richardson became an Assistant District Attorney in the Bexar County district attorney's office in 1988, and in 1998 became an Assistant U.S. Attorney for the Western District of Texas in San Antonio.

 Judicial work

 In 1999, Governor George W. Bush appointed Richardson to a seat on the 379th District Court.
-He remained on that office until 2008, when he lost a bid for reelection to Democrat, Ron Rangel.
+He remained on that office until 2008, when he lost a bid for reelection to a Democrat, Ron Rangel.

 In 2014, Richardson presided as a special judge on call over the 2014 indictment of Governor Rick Perry for alleged abuse of office.
 During the course of the proceedings, Richardson was elected to the Court of Criminal Appeals, and thereafter denied the motion to dismiss the case against the governor.
 Richardson won reelection in 2020.
 In 2025, Richardson decided not to run for reelection to the Texas Court of Criminal Appeals, but instead decided to run for Chief Justice of the Texas 4th Court of Appeals in San Antonio.